bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_8.rst

    For more information on the various filters in Bokeh, see :ref:`ug_basic_data_filtering` in the user guide.
-More information is also available in the entries for :class:`~bokeh.models.CDSView` and :class:`~bokeh.models.filters.Filter` in the reference guide.
+More information is also available in the entries for :class:`~bokeh.models.CDSView` and :class:`~bokeh.models.Filter` in the reference guide.